zachpino/CKKZ/day1/README.md

 ### All Sensor Code

-This code should log data to a csv file
+This code logs data from all connected sensors to a csv file with configurable delays.

 ```python
 #necessary Python modules